 Web services do not support HTTPS and the connected components must share the same message format and protocol.

 Microservices often run over cloud.
 As we know, multiple containers can run on the same operating system kernel, this reduces costs by requiring fewer operating system licenses to run the various microservices that comprise a larger app architecture.
 The connective capacity of APIs means that developers save time and money when establishing microservices API.
 Since web services are an HTTP-based presentation of APIs.
 Finally, the pluggable nature of both microservices and web services architectures makes upgrades faster, simpler, and more cost-effective to achieve.

 Language and Platform Agnostic and Decentralized

 Developers can create both microservices and web services architecture in any programming language.
-This gives developers the freedom to choose the most suitable languages and platforms for the different microservices, apps, and web apps based on project’s need.
+This gives developers the freedom to choose the most suitable languages and platforms for the different microservices, apps, and web apps based on the project’s needs.
 In a Microservice application, each service usually manages its unique database if we want.
-Also, the developer can use different platforms for each micro service which allows flexibility to choose different languages and combinations of languages too.
+Also, the developer can use different platforms for each microservice which allows flexibility to choose different languages and combinations of languages too.

 Comfortable in development

 Microservices and web apps both allow for smaller, bigger, well maintained, and easier-to-manage development teams.
 The team can divide each web service or micro service into a small development team, allowing teams to work more independently and granularly on perfecting a single aspect of the application – without the fear of coding conflicts with other systems.

 Web services development teams must stay on the same page regarding the common approach and formats that used, protocols shared across the web service integration.